esphome/esphome-docs/components/lvgl.rst

 ``btnmatrix``
 *************

-The Button Matrix object is a lightweight way to display multiple buttons in rows and columns.
+The Button Matrix widget is a lightweight way to display multiple buttons in rows and columns.
 Lightweight because the buttons are not actually created but just virtually drawn on the fly.
-This way, one button use only eight extra bytes of memory instead of the ~100-150 bytes a normal Button object plus the 100 or so bytes for the Label object.
+This way, one button use only eight extra bytes of memory instead of the ~100-150 bytes a normal Button widget plus the 100 or so bytes for the Label widget.

 .. figure:: /components/images/lvgl_btnmatrix.png
     :align: center